 Ellen Nakashima and Juliet Eilperin, “Russian government hackers do not appear to have targeted Vermont utility, say people close to investigation,” Washington Post, January 2, 2016.

-Posted by Jonas E. Alexis on January 3, 2017, With 4942 Reads Filed under Investigations.
+Posted by Jonas E. Alexis on January 3, 2017, With 4963 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.